 - The specific business interest you are seeking to protect

-- Duration of restricted period
+- The duration of the restricted period

 - The type of information that is confidential